Cardinal-Cryptography/ink-exercises/exercises/1-drink-test/README.md

 ### Enroll

 The `Enroll` contract is a simple contract that allows users to enroll themselves in a public list.
-This is a paid subscription which expires after a certain period of time.
+This is a paid subscription, which expires after a certain period.
 Specifically, the contract has the following methods:
 ```rust
 /// Constructs a new Enroll contract.